Fanael/rainbow-delimiters/README.markdown

 * To enable it in all programming-related emacs modes (Emacs 24+):
 <br /><code>(add-hook 'prog-mode-hook 'rainbow-delimiters-mode)</code>

-* To activate the mode globally, add to your init file:
-<br /><code>(global-rainbow-delimiters-mode)</code>

-* To temporarily activate rainbow-delimiters mode in an open buffer:
+* To toggle rainbow-delimiters mode in an open buffer:
 <br /><code>M-x rainbow-delimiters-mode</code>

 Additional discussion is at the top of the file and on the EmacsWiki page linked to above.